Maroc-OS/Merruk-Technology/README.md

 Kernel compression
 --------------------

-You can simply call this tool after you made changes in the boot directory `(RamFS)` :
+You can simply call this tool after you made changes in the 'Boot' directory `(RamFS)` :

 Usage: